a16z/ai/src/docs/guides/ai-using.md

 The easiest way is to "add AI" is to call an API from your code, whether that API is exposed by a local software library or over the Web.

-For example, this line of Python will ask the Clarifai service to predict what objects are in the picture metro-north.jpg:
+For example, this line of Python sends a sentence to a sentiment analyzer over the Web:

 `` GET /api/sentiment?phrase=Airplanes+with+the+shape+of+hawks+are+cool
 ``

-Your code will get an answer like this, which means "this is an English sentence which has a positive (rather than negative sentiment) with a "sentiment strength" of 0.6, also on a scale of 0 to 1."
-Sounds like somone is thinks hawk-shaped airplanes are positive.
+Your code will get an answer like this, which means the sentiment of is positive.
+More precisely, the answer you get back is "this is an English sentence which has a positive (negative sentiments have a negative score) with a "sentiment strength" of 0.6, with 0 being weak and 1 being strong".
+So if you are an airplane designer, may we suggest a hawk shape next time you have a clean sheet of paper out?

 ```
 {